mrismanaziz/Reforestation/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## A woman is on trial for beating her husband to death with his guitar collection.
+Judge says, ‘First offender?’
+She says, ‘No, first a Gibson!
+Then a Fender!’